Set up your personal tax account with HMRC to check your records and manage your tax details online.

 HMRC’s phone lines haven’t always been completely reliable, so if you haven’t set up your personal tax account yet, doing so now could save you time in the future.

-The tax body says you can use your personal tax account to:
+The tax office says you can use your personal tax account to:

 They say that more services will be added in the future.

-There are lots of reasons to set up your personal tax account if you’re self-employed.
+There are lots of reasons to create your personal tax account if you’re self-employed.

-On the gov.uk website, HMRC says that if you’re a self-employed or Self Assessment customer, you can use your account to:
+On the UK government website, HMRC says that if you’re a self-employed or Self Assessment customer, you can use your account to: